-Clarence River Wilderness Lodge, just 3 hours from Brisbane is situated on the headwaters of the Clarence River in the rugged Great Dividing Range.
-Four thousand hectares of river crafted country has been preserved in a wildlife refuge that is noted for the diverse abundance of its native animals and the wild splendour of its scenery.
+Clarence River Wilderness Lodge, just 3 hours from Brisbane, is situated on the headwaters of the Clarence River in the rugged Great Dividing Range.
+Four thousand hectares of river-crafted country have been preserved in a wildlife refuge noted for the diverse abundance of its native animals and the wild splendour of its scenery.

 The Clarence River Wilderness Lodge can provide a range of activities during your stay.
-The canoes are available free of charge for guests or a fee for day visitors.
-Bushwalking and birdwatching are popular past times here with over 160 different types of birds sighted in this area.
-A handbook on birds and bird lists are available at the Lodge before setting out on your bird search.
+The canoes are available free of charge for guests or for a fee for day visitors.
+Bushwalking and birdwatching are popular past times here, with over 160 different types of birds sighted in this area.
+Before setting out on your bird search, a handbook on birds and bird lists is available at the Lodge.

-Bordered by National Parks this is a great place to get back to nature with activities that include gold panning, observing animals, platypus viewing.
-All inclusive canoe trips can be organised to take in the Clarence or Nymboida Rivers from 1-3 days.
-See website for further details or their other link http://www.clarencerivercanoes.com).
+Bordered by National Parks, this is a great place to get back to nature with activities that include gold panning, observing animals, and viewing platypus.
+All-inclusive canoe trips can be organised to take in the Clarence or Nymboida Rivers from 1-3 days.
+See the website for further details or their other link http://www.clarencerivercanoes.com).

 Accommodation facilities include:

-“The Lodge” – 2 self contained cabins which sleep either 4 or 8 people.
-Each cabin has a gas hot water system, gas stove, fridge, cooking utensils and solar powered lighting.
+“The Lodge” – 2 self-contained cabins can sleep either 4 or 8 people.
+Each cabin has a gas hot water system, gas stove, fridge, cooking utensils and solar-powered lighting.
 Sit on the verandah or under the stars and enjoy the quiet.

-Bush huts – spend a while under canvas in authentic bushmans huts with private verandahs nestled into the hills, but using shared amenities (wood-fired showers and compost toilet) and camp kitchen.
+Bush huts – spend a while under canvas in authentic bushman huts with private verandahs nestled into the hills, using shared amenities (wood-fired showers and compost toilet) and a camp kitchen.
 The huts have bunk beds (x4) or a double bed (accommodating 2 people only).

-The Camping sites are on a 5ha mown river flat, with a small unisex shared compost amenities unit with access also to wood-fired showers.
+The camping sites are on a 5ha mown river flat, with a small unisex shared compost amenities unit with access to wood-fired showers.
 Check their website for current tariffs for accommodation and activities.